Categories: How I Learned to Stop Worrying and Love Two Sorts

+Secondly, our approach gives us all potential categories ``automatically", while only some of them are real, socially agreed upon categories for economic decision-makers.
+It can therefore serve as a powerful instrument to better study and understand the causes and consequences of the selection of real categories from the broader set of potential ones.
+To start with, different real world domains could be compared with respect to the ratios of real to potential categories present in them.
+One reasonable conjecture seems to be that these ratios will depend a lot on competitive dynamics and the matureness of categories, while also having an effect on them.
+One could the go on to study changes over time in these ratios as well as the differences in ratios---and their changes---among different audiences espousing different classifications.

-\paragraph{Categorization theory in management science.} As already indicated, this was one of our main sources of inspiration for the proposals of the present paper.
-Our formalism is a first step in the direction of a formal logical account of the real world phenomena studied by categorization theorists.
-We mention just two of the possible extensions of the present framework: category membership does not need to be absolute, as products can simultaneously have different grades of membership in different categories.
+{\it Extensions and variations.} In closing, we mention two of the many possible extensions of the present framework: category membership does not need to be absolute, as products can simultaneously have different grades of membership in different categories.
 This calls for quantitative, possibly many-valued versions of our semantics.
 Also, the categories in a given market do not need to be static, but can evolve and change over time as new products with new features or new combinations of existing features enter the market \cite{wijnberg2004innovation,wijnberg2011classification}.
 Dynamic versions of our formalism would be suitable to deal with such continuously evolving categorization systems.